ICOS-Carbon-Portal/pylib/docs/modules.md

-		In the case that only an API token exists in the credentials file, users need to make sure that it is a valid one. **Remember, the token lasts for 100.000 seconds.** After the validity of the token has expired, users need to provide a refreshed token.
+		In the case that only an API token exists in the credentials file, users need to make sure that it is a valid one. **Remember, the token lasts for 100'000 seconds.** After the validity of the token has expired, users need to provide a refreshed token.
 The user specific API Token can be found at the bottom of the home page [here](https://cpauth.icos-cp.eu/home/).
 Password sign-in is required.

 ### Authentication parameters
-The authentication class is a tool that provides access to envri-specific data objects.
-The user can gain access to these objects by providing a valid username and password, or by using an API token, which can be supplied in a number of different ways.
+The authentication class is a tool that provides access to data objects at the ICOS Carbon Portal, by providing a valid username and password, or by using an API token, which can be supplied in a number of different ways.

 ```python
 class cpauth.Authentication
 (